 When you get a job offer

-You'll need to agree on your pay, hours and working conditions.
-You can get money to help pay the costs of starting a new job.
+Before you accept a job, you need to agree on your pay, hours and working conditions.
+You can apply for money to help pay the costs of starting a new job.

 Your employment contract and rights

 Every worker must have an employment agreement — also called a contract.
 It has the terms and conditions of the job.

 Your contract must give you at least the legal minimum rights.